-The size standard consists of fluorescently labelled DNA fragments of known length which function as a molecular ruler.
-The size standard is labelled with a different fluorescent dye to that of the MLPA probe products.
-The fluorescence of the size standard and MLPA amplicons are detected by the detector in the capillary electrophoresis machine as the fragments migrate through based on size - small fragments pass through quicker than larger fragments.
-The migration of each MLPA amplicon is compared to the migration of each fragment of the size standard to determine the size and therefore the identity of the MLPA amplicon.
+- A size standard is a set of fluorescently labelled DNA fragments of known length which function as a molecular ruler. - It is labelled with a different fluorescent dye to that of the MLPA probe products. - The fluorescence of the size standard and MLPA amplicons are detected by the detector in the capillary electrophoresis machine as the fragments migrate through based on size small fragments pass through quicker than larger fragments. - The migration of each MLPA amplicon is compared to the migration of each fragment of the size standard to determine the size and therefore the identity of the MLPA amplicon.